RisksBy Mayo Clinic staff

 - Narrowing (stricture) of the urethra or bladder neck.
 Sometimes TUMT narrows the tube that carries urine from the bladder (urethra), or the area where the urethra attaches to the bladder (bladder neck).
 This can make urination difficult and may require additional treatment to correct.

 - Dry orgasm.
 TUMT can cause retrograde ejaculation, which means semen released during sexual climax (ejaculation) enters your bladder rather than exiting the penis.
 Retrograde ejaculation isn't harmful and generally doesn't affect sexual pleasure.
 But it can interfere with your ability to father a child.

 - Need for retreatment.
-Some men who have TUMT later require follow-up treatment with TURP or another prostate procedure.
+Most men who have TUMT will require follow-up treatment with TURP or another prostate procedure.
 Treatment is needed either because symptoms return or because they never adequately improve.

 Because of potential complications, TUMT may not be a treatment option if you have or have had:

 - Wein AJ, et al. Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/208746819-6/0/1445/0.html.
 Accessed April 11, 2013.

 - Management of benign prostatic hyperplasia (BPH).
 American Urological Association. http://www.auanet.org.
 Accessed April 11, 2013.